How CTOs Are Using OpenClaw for Technical Due Diligence and Incident Post-Mortems

 - Bus factor: 1 engineer authored 43% of core module commits

 PagerDuty’s 2025 State of Digital Operations report found that the median enterprise experiences 774 incidents per year, with 23% classified as major.
 Google’s SRE team has published that cross-incident pattern analysis reduces repeat incidents by 40%, but fewer than 15% of organizations do it systematically.
 The problem isn’t that teams skip post-mortems — according to the Accelerate State of DevOps Report from DORA (Google Cloud), 78% of high-performing teams write post-mortems.
-The problem is that nobody reads all of them together.
+The problem is that nobody reads all of them together, and the tools to do it at scale didn’t exist until now.

 The agent performs three types of analysis:

-Root cause clustering — It reads every post-mortem and categorizes root causes into a taxonomy: configuration error, capacity failure, dependency outage, deployment regression, security incident, and data corruption.
-Then it clusters related incidents.
-That DNS issue in March and the certificate expiry in June might share a root cause: no automated certificate management.
+Root cause clustering.
+It reads every post-mortem and categorizes root causes into a taxonomy: configuration error, capacity failure, dependency outage, deployment regression, security incident, and data corruption.
+Then it clusters related incidents using embedding-based semantic similarity rather than keyword matching.
+That DNS issue in March and the certificate expiry in June might share a root cause — missing certificate automation — that keyword search would never connect because the words “DNS” and “certificate” don’t co-occur in either document.

-Service dependency mapping — By tracking which services appear in incidents, the agent builds a risk-weighted dependency graph.
+Service dependency mapping.
+By tracking which services appear in incidents, the agent builds a risk-weighted dependency graph.
 If your payments service shows up in 34% of major incidents but only handles 12% of traffic, that’s a signal the architecture needs attention.
+The graph also surfaces indirect dependencies — “every time the database fails, payments and billing both fail because they share the same connection pool.”

-Contributing factor analysis — Beyond root cause, the agent tracks contributing factors: alert fatigue, runbook gaps, on-call handoff failures, and missing monitoring.
-These often matter more than the technical root cause.
+Contributing factor analysis.
+Beyond root cause, the agent tracks contributing factors: alert fatigue, runbook gaps, on-call handoff failures, missing monitoring.
+These often matter more than the technical root cause because they explain why incidents take longer to resolve than they should.
+An incident that took 90 minutes because nobody saw the alert for 30 minutes has a different fix than one that took 90 minutes because the runbook was wrong.

 Example agent output from a quarterly incident review: